ggarra13/mrv2/README.md

 Go to mrv2/po/{lang}.po where lang is the language you added.

 and edit the text.
+Make sure to change the charset to UTF-8.

 Note that you should use an editor that can write in Unicode (UTF-8) to write non-Occidental languages.

 You need to edit "msgstr" strings and leave "msgid" untouched as a reference.
 If the comment has a "fuzzy" string it means gettext tried to guess the